bethgelab/foolbox/README.rst

 Foolbox Native is an extension for `Foolbox <https://github.com/bethgelab/foolbox>`_ that tries to bring native performance to Foolbox.
 This extension is a prototype with the goal of ultimately becoming part of Foolbox itself.
+Please be aware of the the differences to Foolbox listed below.

 Installation
 ------------